Accident at Work Compensation Claims

 There are various options for funding a workplace injury claim and we will be happy to discuss these with you during your initial consultation.

 It is worth noting that, if successful, the workplace injury compensation will be paid by your employer’s insurer.
-They will also normally pay a significant contribution towards your legal fees, meaning you will not be liable for all the legal costs incurred.
+They will also normally pay a contribution towards your legal fees, meaning you will not be liable for all the legal costs incurred.

 No win, no fee accident at work claims